For more information contact:

 The principal investigator is also responsible for notifying Sponsored Programs Services when there is no further reason for retaining an equipment item acquired under a federal agreement.

-Before a subcontractor under a federal contract may take temporary possession of federal equipment furnished by the University, the subcontract must include:
+Before a subcontractor under a federal contract/award may take temporary possession of federal equipment furnished by the University, the subcontract must include:

 - Provisions authorizing transfer, loan, or temporary reassignment of the equipment.